wavefrontHQ/docs/pages/doc/trace_data_sampling.md

 summary: Learn how to set up sampling for Wavefront trace data.
 ---

 A cloud-scale web application generates a very large number of [traces](tracing_basics.html#wavefront-trace-data).
-Wavefront supports sampling to reduce the volume of stored trace data:
+You can set up sampling strategies to reduce the volume of ingested trace data.

-* Wavefront automatically performs intelligent sampling on the traces that it receives, and retains only those traces that are most likely to be informative.
-* You can supplement intelligent sampling with explicit sampling strategies, which limit the trace data that Wavefront receives.

-Sampling can give you a good idea of how your application is behaving, while:
+Well-chosen sampling strategies can give you a good idea of how your application is behaving, while:
 * Limiting the performance impact on network bandwidth and application response times.
 * Reducing the amount of storage required for trace data, and lowering your monthly costs.
 * Filtering out "noise" traces so you can see what's important.

-## Wavefront Intelligent Sampling

-Wavefront automatically performs intelligent sampling to reduce the volume of ingested traces.
-The goals of intelligent sampling are to retain traces that are likely to be informative, and to discard traces that are redundant or otherwise not worth inspecting.
-In general, intelligent sampling gives preference to:

-* Traces that are abnormally long, as compared to other traces for the same endpoint.
-* Traces that contain at least one individual span that is abnormally long, as compared to other spans for the same operation.
-* Traces that contain at least one span in which an error occurred.

-Wavefront uses proprietary algorithms to decide which traces to ingest and which to ignore.
-When analyzing whether a trace is worth retaining, Wavefront compares the trace's characteristics to a historical context that is composed of similar traces.
-The historical context is comprehensive because it is based on the [RED metrics](trace_data_details.html#trace-sampling-and-derived-red-metrics) that Wavefront derives from all of the trace data that has been emitted by your application before any sampling has taken place.
-This enables Wavefront to determine whether an analyzed trace is a true outlier.

-Intelligent sampling applies to entire traces after Wavefront receives them.
-If you have set up an [explicit sampling strategy](#explicit-sampling-strategies), then the output of your explicit sampling strategy is the input to intelligent sampling.

-Intelligent sampling is performed by the Wavefront service, not by the proxy or by an instrumented application.

-## Explicit Sampling Strategies
+## Wavefront Sampling Strategies

-A explicit sampling strategy is a mechanism for selecting which traces to forward to Wavefront.
-Wavefront supports the following explicit sampling strategies:
+A sampling strategy is a mechanism for selecting which traces to forward to Wavefront.
+Wavefront supports the following sampling strategies:

 <table>
 <colgroup>